San Giovanni Evangelista, Parma: Monastery

-The monastery has three cloisters.
-The first has Ionic columns, the second has decorations by Correggio and the third, known as Cloister of St. Benedict, has early 16th-century frescoes.
+The Benedectine monastery is on the left of the church entrance.
+It is a large complex with a chapter-house, a refectory, and three cloisters.
+The first, St. John Cloister (1537), has Ionic columns; the second, the Chapter Cloister (1500), has decorations by Correggio and the third, known as the Cloister of St. Benedict, has early 16th-century frescoes.

 The associated library has manuscript and codexes testifying the amanuensis activity of the local monks.
 The manuscripts arrived here from the monastery of Santa Giustina in Padua without decorations, and here were decorated by Damiano da Moile, Francino da Moile and, starting from 1492, da Michele da Genova.

 The monastery has also an ancient grocery, documented since 1201.
 Its dependences include the Abbey of Santa Maria della Neve at Torrechiara.